rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default connect(mapStateToProps)(Navigation);
 {{< /highlight >}}

-- in the Account component, the authenticated user is used to display the email address of the user
+In the Account component, the authenticated user is used to display the email address of the user.
+There you need to connect it to the Redux store as well.

 In *src/components/Account.js* file:

-{{< highlight javascript "hl_lines=2 3 16 17 18 22 23 24 25" >}}
+{{< highlight javascript "hl_lines=2 3 9 16 17 18 22 23 24 25" >}}
 import React from 'react';
 import { connect } from 'react-redux';
 import { compose } from 'recompose';